How much does it cost?

 Each family is housed in their own housing** and has a refrigerator stocked with all of their breakfast and drink needs.
 Common meals are held for lunch and dinner, allowing families to meet and enjoy getting to know other families on the same journey.
 During the week, a schedule of daily activities is put together based on local community donations secured.
 In the past, activities have included, kayaking, hang gliding, stand up paddle boarding, golf, jewelry making classes, massage, fishing, sailing, concerts, carnivals, etc. Activities vary at each retreat based on donated services.

 ** The spring couples retreat will be held in St. John in the US Virgin Islands.
 All couples will be housed at the Grand Bay Resort.
+Couples will be sharing a unit with one or two other couples.
+Each couple will have a private master suite and bathroom.
 To view the resort, visit http://www.grandebayresortusvi.com/index.cfm

 ** The fall couples retreat will be held in a beautiful soundside palatial house in Buxton, NC.
 All couples will be housed in the same house with the volunteer couples.
+Each couple will have a private master suite and bathroom.
 To view the house and location for the couples retreat, click here.

 What is your criteria for selecting families?